-When IPv6-enabled Windows systems are used as MySQL Cluster hosts under MySQL Cluster Manager, you must reference these hosts using IPv4 addresses (or as localhost, if this is applicable).
+- Do not use localhost in the host list, as MySQL Cluster Manager relies on the operating system for host name resolution, and localhost might be resolved differently on different systems.
+Use proper host names for the host list or, preferably, use the IP addresses for the hosts instead. - When IPv6-enabled Windows systems are used as MySQL Cluster hosts under MySQL Cluster Manager, you must reference these hosts using IPv4 addresses.
 Otherwise, MySQL Cluster Manager will be unable to connect to the agent processes on those hosts.
-See Section 4.1, "MySQL Cluster Manager Usage and Design Limitations".
+See Section 5.1, "MySQL Cluster Manager Usage and Design Limitations".

-3.2.2.
-The delete site Command
+4.2.4 The delete site Command

-delete site site_name
+delete site site\name